mcharper/depictr-api/README.md

 heroku local web to run it locally

 Uses Retina API to analyse text to extract keywords.
-You'll need an API for this.
+You'll need an API key for this.

 Add it as an environment variable to .env: